Tony Gwynn: Post-playing career

-Following his playing career, Gwynn was the baseball head coach at SDSU for 12 seasons, compiling a 363–363 record including three Mountain West Conference championships and three NCAA Tournament appearances.
+Following his playing career, Gwynn was the baseball head coach at SDSU for 12 seasons, compiling a 363–363 record including three Mountain West Conference championships and three NCAA tournament appearances.
 During his last season playing for the Padres in 2001, he lobbied for the coaching position after Jim Dietz announced he would step down after the 2002 season.
 In September 2001, Gwynn signed a three-year contract with his alma mater to be an unpaid volunteer coach for 2002 with a base salary of $100,000 starting in 2003.
+Gwynn successfully lobbied for the SDSU Aztecs to play the first baseball game at Petco Park after the ballpark opened in 2004.
+The opponent was the Houston Cougars as a homage to the alma mater of Padres owner John Moores.
+The game drew a crowd of over 40,000 which set a record for the most attendees at a college baseball game; the Aztecs won.

 In the five-year period 2007–2011, the baseball team was penalized with a reduction in scholarships for failing to meet the NCAA's Academic Progress Rate.
 However, Gwynn's teams improved their academic performance for the five years ending in 2012.
-The Aztecs finished .500 or better in five of Gwynn's final seven seasons, and they qualified for the NCAA Tournament three times in his final six seasons.
-As the Aztecs' coach, Gwynn oversaw the development of future major leaguers such as Justin Masterson and Stephen Strasburg, the No. 1 overall draft pick in 2009.
+The Aztecs finished .500 or better in five of Gwynn's final seven seasons, and they qualified for the NCAA tournament three times in his final six seasons.
+As the Aztecs' coach, Gwynn oversaw the development of future major leaguers such as Justin Masterson and Stephen Strasburg, the No. 1 overall draft pick in 2009; under Gwynn's coaching, Strasburg won the 2009 Dick Howser Trophy, which is awarded annually to the nation's best college baseball player.
+During his coaching tenure, Gwynn attracted uncharacteristically large crowds to games and other events, with most people coming mainly to see Gwynn (rather than the team and players) and possibly seek out his autograph; for this, San Diego Union-Tribune sportswriter Kirk Kenney said that Gwynn had "rock star status".

 Gwynn's bout with cancer caused him to miss time intermittently.
 He missed the start of the 2012 season after undergoing surgery, and missed games in 2013 while involved with a clinical trial.
 Days before his death in June 2014, he was given a one-year contract extension although he had been on a leave of absence since March while recovering from cancer treatment.

 Gwynn was also a broadcaster, working as a game and studio analyst for ESPN.
 He also worked postseason games on TBS, and served as an expert analyst for Yahoo!
 Sports.
 He also served as color analyst for Padres games on Channel 4 in San Diego and later Fox Sports San Diego.

 In May 2012, Gwynn joined a group led by movie producer Thomas Tull to bid on purchasing the Padres from Moores.
 Gwynn had no financial stake in the group, and Tull withdrew his bid in June.